 An example of diffusion of solids is gold and lead.
 Located at a distance of 1 meter from each other, at room temperature of 20 ° C (68 °F), these substances will gradually penetrate each other, but it will all go very slowly.
 Such diffusion will become noticeable no earlier than after 4-5 years.

-Diffusion in Liquids
+Examples in Liquids

 The diffusion in liquids is several times higher than in solids.
 The bonds between particles in a liquid are much weaker (usually their energy is enough for a maximum to form droplets), and nothing interferes with the mutual penetration of particles into the molecules of two substances.